 Here's how to make your mark:

 - Play Expedition!
 The best way to get a sense for what Expedition is and how you can improve it is to play.
-Get a copy on Amazon or print and play.
+Get a copy on the Expedition Store or print and play.
 You can play Expedition 1 player (as a solo adventure), or with a group of up to 6 players.

 - The App - the companion app (app.expeditiongame.com), and the most visible part of Expedition.
 A great place to start if you enjoy working on mobile apps and user experience.
 It's coded as a mobile-friendly web app, that can then be exported as an Android + iOS app using Cordova.

 - The Quest Creator - the quest creation tool (quests.expeditiongame.com).
 It's more complex than the app, but if you love interesting technical challenges, you'll love the Quest Creator.
 This is also the place to look if you want to see more interesting mechanics in Expedition quests.
 Did we mentioned we designed an entire coding language for writing quests?
 (Quest Design Language, or QDL)

 - The Card Creator - for creating custom cards (betacards.expeditiongame.com).
 Of the three, we've had the least time to work on the Card Creator - so if you enjoy making a big difference, cleaning up and modernizing old code, this is the repo for you!